Policies & Procedures

 Otero does not permit discrimination or harassment in our work environment, educational programs and activities.
 Otero can respond to discrimination and/or harassment only if it is aware of the allegations made.
 Further, Otero can more effectively investigate the sooner the allegation is brought to its attention.
 Any employee or student who believes they have been subjected to discrimination and/or harassment based on federal or state civil rights laws should follow this procedure to report these concerns.

-Board Policy (BP) 3-120 and BP 4-120 provides that employees and students shall not be subjected to unlawful discrimination and/or harassment on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation in employment conditions or educational programs or activities.
+Board Policy (BP) 19-60 and SP 19-60a provides that employees and students shall not be subjected to unlawful discrimination and/or harassment on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation in employment conditions or educational programs or activities.

 If you have a complaint or grievance related to Otero College, follow the steps outlined in Otero College’s process for student complaints, which is located at the link below: